geethumathew/air-trafic-management/README.md

-#Flight and Airspace Management System
+# Flight and Airspace Management System
 The Flight and Airspace Management System is a Java application that models flights and airspaces.

-#Classes
+This provides functionality to check if flights are within the airspace

+# Classes
 Coordinate: Represents the x and y coordinates..

 Flight: Represents a flight with departure, arrival, and current location information.